ShubhamNegi4/DaemonDB/README.md

 3. Code Generator: AST → Bytecode
    ↓
 4. VM.Execute():
    a.
-B+ Tree.Search("S001")
+B+ Tree.Search("S001") (only when WHERE is on the primary key)
       → Returns: RowPointer bytes
    b.
 DeserializeRowPointer() → RowPointer(1, 0, 3)
    c.
 HeapFileManager.GetRow(RowPointer)
       → Reads page 0, slot 3 → Returns row data
    d.
 DeserializeRow() → Convert bytes to values
    e.
-Return result to user
+Return result to user (SELECT without WHERE still does a full scan)
 ```

 ## Performance Characteristics